guillermomolina/neutron-solaris/README.rst

     [neutron-solaris]$  python setup.py install

-To use the ``neutron-solaris-agent``, the Neutron Controller will have to be properly configured.
+To use the ``neutron-solarisvnic-agent``, the Neutron Controller will have to be properly configured.
 For this, the config option ``core_plugin`` in the ``/etc/neutron/neutron.conf`` file must be set as follows: